Édith Piaf – “La Vie En Rose” (1946)

 Rina Ketty – “J’attendrai” (1938)

-Charles Trénet, born in 1913, was a French singer, composer, and lyricist most famous for recordings during the late-1930s through to the mid-1950s.
-An exception to the rule at the time, Trénet solely released songs he had composed and recorded.
-Rumour has it “La Mer” is the consequence of a long train journey, in which Trénet wrote the song on the back of toilet paper in merely 10 minutes.
+Charles Trenet, born in 1913, was a French singer, composer, and lyricist most famous for recordings during the late-1930s through to the mid-1950s.
+An exception to the rule at the time, Trenet solely released songs he had composed and recorded.
+Rumour has it “La Mer” is the consequence of a long train journey, in which he wrote the song on the back of toilet paper in merely 10 minutes.
 Regardless of the truth of this anecdote, it is felicitous to the songs harmonious, whimsical, and timeless feel.
-The track has been recorded 400 times in a multitude of languages and has been an influence for re-workings such as “Under the Sea” by Bobby Darin.
+The track has been recorded 400 times in a multitude of languages and has been an influence for re-workings such as “Beyond the Sea” by Bobby Darin.

 Françoise Hardy, born in 1944, is a French singer, actress, and astrologer who has become an iconic figure in fashion and music.
 “Tous Les Garçons et Les Filles” (“All the boys and girls”) was chic superstar Hardy’s first hit, eventually achieving multi-platinum status in France.
 Hardy, who wrote the song, narrates a story about the envies of watching others around you fall in love.
-Hardy went on to record the song in English, Italian, and German; it has been covered by The Dresden Dolls and the Eurythmics; and has featured in films such as Moonrise Kingdom, The Dreamers, The Statement, and Metroland.
+Hardy went on to record the song in English, Italian, and German; it has been covered by The Dresden Dolls and the Eurythmics; and has featured in films such as Moonrise Kingdom and The Dreamers.

 Fréhel – “La Java Bleue” (1939)